 Passenger traffic was heavy after the war and Union Pacific ordered lots of new sleeping cars from Pullman Standard and American Car Foundry.
 But UP’s largest single series type sleeping car order after the war was for 50 sleeping cars in the 10 roomettes – 6 bedrooms arrangement from Budd.
 These new 10-6 Pacific series sleeping cars started being delivered on December 19th 1949 and Budd finished the order on June 29th 1950.
 The first 25 cars were painted Amour Yellow and Harbor Mist Gray to match the “City” fleets.
 The last 25 cars were painted in the Grayhound two-tone paint scheme to be used on conventional passenger trains.
 Then, in 1952 Union Pacific standardized colors and repainted all their passenger cars Amour Yellow, Harbor Mist Gray with red lettering and red stripes.
 Also, around 1955 all gray trucks used underneath Union Pacific’s streamline passenger cars were painted silver.
 The Union Pacific still runs the Pacific Domain (now called Willie James) in their heritage fleet. https://www.up.com/cs/groups/p...james_historical.pdf

 To find detailed photos and information on these Pacific series sleeping cars I hunted down “The Streamliner” magazines Vol. 4, No. 4 and Vol. 5, No. 2 published by the Union Pacific Historical Society.
-In these issues Robert Darwin goes over the construction details of these 50 Pacific series cars.
-At that time all other Union Pacific sleeping cars had smooth sides and only these Pacific series cars built by Budd had been fitted with fluted side panels.
-Once I had the detailed photos and information from the UPHS magazines I started working on this Phoenix Railways shell.
-In my photo below I'm test fitting the Phoenix shell on top of a K-Line frame with trucks and Lionel post war end caps.
+In these issues Robert Darwin goes over construction details of these 50 Pacific series cars.
+At that time, all the other Union Pacific sleeping cars had smooth sides and only these Pacific series cars built by Budd had been fitted with fluted side panels.
+Once I had the detailed photos and information from the UPHS magazines I started working on my Phoenix Railways shell.
+In the photo below I'm test fitting the Phoenix shell on top of a K-Line frame with trucks and Lionel post war end caps.

 Next, the CNC machine was programmed to make small patches out of aluminum flat stock.
 These patches were needed so the right side window openings would be in the same correct locations as the roomette windows on the left side of the shell.

 Here is a look at 8 CNC’d window patches and blanks used on the right side of the shell.
 This new window arrangement is much closer to a real Pacific series sleeping car.
 Since I'm working with an 18” semi scale shell it did not have enough space to include all 10 roomettes in the front section of the car.
 This semi scale Phoenix Railway shell could only hold 4 roomettes on each side for a total of 8.
-Also, the small bathroom window next to the vestibule was enlarged to be the correct size with the CNC machine.
+Also, the small bathroom window next to the vestibule was enlarged by the CNC machine to be the correct height.
 Now the small bathroom window correctly matches the height of the other windows and the original Budd plans.